-Last Updated on March 26, 2024 by Sharaj
+Last Updated on May 7, 2024 by Sharaj

 When it comes to tools, versatility is a prized quality.
 But can you use an impact driver as a drill?
 Many DIY enthusiasts and professionals wonder if they can employ their impact drivers for drilling tasks.